Stenway/SML-TS/README.md

 ## BinarySML

 BinarySML is the binary representation of SML documents.
-It starts with the magic code 'BSML'.
+It starts with the magic code 'BS1'.
-It uses the VarInt56 encoding to encode for example how many bytes a string value will take up space.
-Because it uses VarInt56, the complete file is UTF-8 compatible and can be validated for UTF-8 correctness in one single step which can offer a performance advantage.

 BinarySML is made for scenarios, where parsing speed of the textual representation might be a limitation.

 Usage: